 The commenter accurately claims that strenuous activities, such as those conducted by student athletes, would result in higher exposure to air pollution than the general student population.
 Exercise raises an individual's breathing rate, and a higher breathing rate means a higher exposure to air pollution.
-It is worth noting that age plays a significant role in the impacts of air pollution on health; the younger a student or child is, the higher the exposure to air pollution will be, and the higher risk of cancer or other health effects are.
-For example, children age 0-2 have an "age sensitivity factor" of 10, which means their risk of cancer from the same TAC exposure is ten times higher than an adult receptor; children age 2-16 have an age sensitivity factor of 3.
-At age 16, the age sensitivity factor is 1, because the student is considered an adult.
+Age plays a significant role in the impacts of air pollution on health; the younger a student or child, the higher the exposure to air pollution and the higher risk of cancer or other health effects.
+For example, children age 0 to 2 have an "age sensitivity factor" of 10, which means their risk of cancer from the same TAC exposure is ten times higher than an adult receptor; children age 2 to 16 have an age sensitivity factor of three.
+At age 16, the age sensitivity factor is one, because the student is considered an adult.
 Younger receptors also have higher average breathing rates, increasing their exposure as compared to older receptors with lower average breathing rates.

-Because of this age sensitivity in younger populations, the HRA conservatively characterizes all school receptors as within the 2 to 16-year age group, including all high school receptors at the Archbishop Riordan High School.
-This is highly conservative from an exposure perspective because the breathing rate used in the HRA for these receptors is the average breathing rate for children ages 2 to 16, and most or all high school students would be ages 13 to age 18; the average
+Because of this age sensitivity in younger populations, the HRA conservatively characterizes school receptors as within the 2- to 16-year age group, including high school receptors at Archbishop Riordan High School.
+This is conservative from an exposure perspective because the breathing rate used in the HRA for these receptors is the average breathing rate for children ages 2 to 16, and most or all high school students would be ages 13 to 18; the average breathing rate for children ages 13 to 18 is much lower.